 You must get rid of the dust before wetting your carpet.
 If you don't, the next step, which is cleaning, will be much more tedious, time-consuming, or outright impossible.

 As we have mentioned, washing a wool rug is relatively simple.
 You do not need any fancy cleaning solutions or dangerous chemicals.
-Instead, lots of mild soap and water is all it takes to make your rug shine again.
+Instead, lots of soap and water is all it takes to make your rug shine again.

 Lay your carpet out on a hard and flat surface.
 Usually, that is done in a backyard or on the driveway.
 But, essentially, you can do it anywhere that's convenient for you.
 The only important thing is that you make sure the area where you do it is also already clean.